 An adult eastern diamondback rattlesnake (Crotalus adamanteus).

-The 13 Deadliest Animals in Florida
+13 Of The Deadliest Animals in Florida

 While Florida draws millions of tourists annually with its gorgeously warm weather, beautiful sandy beaches, and vibrant theme parks, not everything is rosy and cozy about the Sunshine State.
 Beneath its sandy shores, within its emerald waters, and amidst its dense jungle lurk deadly critters and climbers capable of inflicting serious harm and, worst case scenario, causing death.
 From venomous snakes slithering in the undergrowth and aggressive gators hiding under murky waters to ferocious felines wandering the Everglades, Florida has a not-so-friendly side visitors would like to avoid.